vibhakar246/flask-mysql-cicd-vibhakar246/README.md

 ---

 ## ⚙️ How CI/CD Works

-1. Code is pushed to GitHub
+1.Code is pushed to GitHub

+2.GitHub webhook triggers Jenkins (via ngrok)

-2. Jenkins pulls the latest code
+3.Jenkins pulls the latest code

-3. Docker images are built
+4.Docker images are built automatically

-4. Containers are deployed using Docker Compose
+5.Containers are deployed using Docker Compose

-5. Application becomes live on AWS EC2
+6.Flask application runs locally on http://localhost:5000

 ---